How it works: Microsoft Entra multifactor authentication

 When users sign in to an application or service and receive an MFA prompt, they can choose from one of their registered forms of additional verification.
 Users can access My Profile to edit or add verification methods.

-The following additional forms of verification can be used with Azure AD Multi-Factor Authentication:
+The following additional forms of verification can be used with Microsoft Entra multifactor authentication:

 - Windows Hello for Business